 - Identified an authentic leadership style and ways to become a more effective minister by leaning into it.

 Here’s what coaching looks like: I ask open-ended questions to allow the person being coached to clarify a goal; explore options, resources, and obstacles; and design action items.
-When needed, I encourage coachees to name ways of holding themselves accountable to the strategies they create.
+When needed, I nudge coachees to name ways of holding themselves accountable to the strategies they create.

 The hourly fee scale is as follows: